<cite>

 Best Practices

-• Use the <cite> element to enclose the title of a creative work (such as a book, film, musical composition, or a painting) that is being referenced.
+element to enclose the title of a creative work (such as a book, film, musical composition, or a painting) that is being referenced. - Use the

-• Use the <cite> element within the <blockquote> or <q> element to indicate the source of a quote.
+element to indicate the source of a quote. - Use the

 Accessibility Considerations

-• Use the <cite> element to enclose the title of a creative work being cited, rather than just using italics or bold text to indicate a citation.
-This will make the citation more semantically correct and easier for screen readers and other assistive technologies to interpret.
+element to enclose the title of a creative work being cited, rather than just using italics or bold text to indicate a citation.
+This will make the citation more semantically correct and easier for screen readers and other assistive technologies to interpret. - If the

-• If the <cite> element is used within a <blockquote> or <q> element to indicate the source of a quote, make sure to include the <cite> element immediately after the opening <blockquote> or <q> tag, and before the quoted content.
-This will ensure that the source is properly associated with the quote and will be read out by screen readers in the correct context.
+tag, and before the quoted content.
+This will ensure that the source is properly associated with the quote and will be read out by screen readers in the correct context. - If the

 Browser Compatibility